Home Church vs Small Group: What's the Difference?

 Which Is Right for You?

-Neither is inherently better.
-Small groups serve a real and important purpose โ€” they provide connection within larger congregations that would otherwise feel impersonal.
-But if you're looking for a primary community, want to be fully known and pastored within a small group, and don't want to attend a separate Sunday service, a home church is likely what you're searching for.
+But if you're looking for a primary community, want to be fully known and cared for within a small group, want your giving to go directly to people rather than institutional overhead, and don't want to attend a separate Sunday service to complete your church experience โ€” a home church is what you're searching for.
+Browse our directory to find one in your area.

 Find a Home Church Near Me โ†’